devtut/generate/docs/python/iot-programming-with-python-and-raspberry-pi.md

 ---
-metaTitle: IoT Programming with Python and Raspberry PI
-description: Example - Temperature sensor
+metaTitle IoT Programming with Python and Raspberry PI description Example - Temperature sensor
 ---

 # IoT Programming with Python and Raspberry PI